 Some cautions and suggestions are as follows:

 5) Your puppy may whine or cry at night at first.
 He has been separated from his mother & litter mates, and will be lonely.
-Unless the cries are sharp indicating pain or illness, do not pick up the puppy.
+Unless the cries are sharp or unusual indicating pain or illness, do not pick up the puppy.
 If you do, he will continue to cry every night.
 Place the puppy in his playpen or crate, and then go and reassure him periodically.
 He will soon learn that nighttime is for sleeping, not crying.
-I also suggest giving your puppy a small stuffed toy right away.
-It will comfort your puppy when you are away.
+I also suggest giving your puppy a small stuffed toy and soft blanket right away.
+These will comfort your puppy when you are away.
 Be sure that the toy has no pieces that could be chewed off and choked on.
 Avoid yelling at your puppy.
 A sharp “no” is all that is needed when he does something wrong.
 Yelling at or hitting your puppy will give him a low self esteem, and he will not obtain his full potential.

 6) Be sure to give your puppy plenty of attention and love.
-Poms adore their masters and need to receive petting and attention as reassurance every day.
+Poms adore their human family and need to receive petting and attention as reassurance every day.
 Avoid leaving him/her alone for extended periods of time.
 Make sure to allow him plenty of exercise.
 Check that there are no small objects around your home that can be choked on or electrical cords that can be chewed.
 Also make sure that any puppy pens or fencing have small enough bar spacing so that your puppy cannot get his head through and strangle himself.
 CAUTION: Poms are easily hit by cars.
 Walk your dog only on a lead.
 Do not allow him to play where there is traffic or where he can dart into the street.
 Poms tend to panic when they see an oncoming car, and usually do not move out of the way.
 Use good sense to avoid the tragedy of your pet being killed.
 Also, watch large dogs.
 Poms can be killed by large dogs.
 Be careful not to drop your puppy or allow small children to carry him around.
 Poms sustain internal injuries easily.

 7) Practice good grooming.
 A Pom is easy to groom and only needs brushing every few days.
 Before brushing, lightly mist the coat with a good quality grooming spray (my favorite is Aromatic Pest Away Mist from Time Laboratories).
 Aromatic Pest Away Mist contains skin and coat conditioners as well as natural essential oils which smell wonderful while discouraging fleas and other pests.
 Use a soft slicker brush and grooming comb to work through the hair in sections, carefully removing all mats.
 Brush in sections, against the grain (from tail to head) so that the coat will not lay flat.
 To avoid mats, brush all the way to the skin carefully removing all loose undercoat.
 If you are using a slicker brush, be gentle so as not to scratch the skin with the bristles.
 Clip nails once a month.
 Clip carefully to avoid cutting the quick.
 Once a month or so, bathe with a good quality shampoo such as Aromatic Pest Away Natural Pet Shampoo.
 Sea Dew Shampoo, Special Formula D can also be used to help with skin irritation, flaky skin, and cradle cap (infantile seborrheic dermatitis) which is common in puppies.
 Aromatic Pest Away Natural Pet Shampoo contains essential oils which naturally discourage fleas and other pests.
 CAUTION: Brush your Pom thoroughly BEFORE bathing.
 If your dog is blowing undercoat, and you do not brush it out before bathing, the water and shampoo will cause your dog to mat severely.
 In cool weather, dry your dog completely so he will not chill.
 After bathing, carefully clip the hair between the toe pads for sanitary reasons and tidiness.
 Clip up to the first joint of the leg and around the edges of the feet so that they look like tidy “cat’s feet.”
 Clip the unruly hair from the top of the ears by protecting the ear leather with two fingers and cutting straight across the top of the ear with the other hand.
 Use caution until you are experienced with this or you may cut the ear leather.
 Also for sanitary reasons, clip a small circle around the anus regularly.
 Check the anus regularly for fecal matter that may have become hardened.
 A blocked bowel will cause infection and death within a couple of days.
-At approximately 12 weeks of age, most Poms begin a stage called “puppy uglies.”
+At approximately 12 weeks of age, most Poms begin a stage affectionately called “puppy uglies.”
 As the baby coat begins to transition over to adult coat, your puppy will look rather scruffy and gangly.
 Depending on the puppy, he will begin to coat up and his features soften again at 6-9 months.
 During this stage it is important to keep your puppy well groomed, particularly exercising care to brush out all loose undercoat to avoid matting.
 NOTE: If tear stains become a problem, please see our tear stain article here.

 10) Breeding: It is not recommended that you breed your dog unless you intend to devote a lot of time and research to this endeavor.
 A litter is time consuming, and can be very costly if something goes wrong.
 Pomeranians often have trouble in whelping.
-Inexperience on the part of the “breeder” can result in loss of the litter, mother, or both.
+Inexperience on the part of the breeder can result in loss of the litter, mother, or both.
 Once a litter is whelped, it should not be left for more than a few hours at a time.
 A healthy puppy can suddenly experience hypoglycemia, have a blocked bowel, or be injured.
 Constant attention is required.
 The mother will also shed her nice coat after a litter and will not look as attractive.
 Your male dog will make a much better pet if he is not allowed to breed.
 Male dogs that are used for breeding are very difficult to house train because they have the natural instinct to mark their territory with urine.
 They will also wander more often.
 Having a healthy litter can be very rewarding, but can also be tragic if the proper precautions are not taken.
 It is recommended that pet dogs be spayed or neutered.

 11) Companionship: Although it is not necessary, Poms do enjoy having another Pomeranian around for company.
 It is better to obtain the companion while your dog is still young.
 (Although a Pom of any age will usually accept a new puppy, as long as the original pet still gets attention).
 Yes, dogs can be quite jealous.
 Introduce the new dog while you are petting your original dog.
 While still petting the original dog, let him/her smell and get to know the new dog.
 Usually this works quite well and your pet will accept the newcomer without a problem.
 Adult females that have not been spayed will not always accept another adult female for company.
 Likewise adult males that are not neutered will sometimes fight a new male.
 Buy your new Pom from a reputable breeder who gives the puppies plenty of attention and socialization.
 Be cautious of “good deals.”
 They may leave you with an unhealthy, neglected, or genetically defective dog.
 Avoid pet stores for a new puppy.
 Pet store puppies often come from puppy mills, and have problems with temperament and health.